Woman Killed, Suspect Seized At Bergen County Industrial Building

-A woman was found dead and a suspect taken into custody following a homicide early Wednesday at an industrial building in Northvale, authorities said.
+A woman was found dead and a suspect taken into custody following a homicide early Wednesday at an international bicycle distributor in Northvale, authorities said.

 The victim's body was found in a pool of blood at the outdoor sporting goods company on dead-ended Ludlow Avenue, near the Rockleigh border, around 8:30 a.m., Bergen County Prosecutor Mark Musella confirmed.